jrhazlett/pretty_printer_for_humans/README.md

 VAL_F
 ```

-"BUT!
-What if the path is bad!?
-I bet this gives some kind of ultra-vague message, which means
-more hours of diagnosing the issue."
+If the path to the value does not exist...

 ```
 import prettyPrinterForHumans from "pretty_printer_for_humans"